Bulletdev/Bulletdev/README.md

 Welcome to my profile! ✨

 - I'm a Web Developer, mainly java & python
-- A curiosity about me:  luv 2 play Chess.
+- A fun fact about me:  luv 2 play Chess.

 - # Welcome👋